-- 2.8.01 Each team's pilot, co-pilot (spotter), and robot participating in the next heat must be in the "On Deck Area" when the buzzer sounds to end the previous heat.
+- 2.11.01 Each team's pilot, co-pilot (spotter), and robot participating in the next heat must be in the "On Deck Area" when the buzzer sounds to end the previous heat.
 If not, a penalty is assessed to the offending robot.
-It is the team's responsibility to make sure the team is on time, even if the schedule is delayed. - 2.8.02 If a robot, pilot, or co-pilot of a team is not ready to start, the heat will start without the team in question. - 2.8.03 The pilot and co-pilot must remain seated during the entire game in their designated seats provided by CRC Robotics, which are placed within the designated areas surrounding the playing field.

-2.8.04 Each person is responsible for taking all necessary precautions to ensure its own safety.
+It is the team's responsibility to make sure the team is on time, even if the schedule is delayed. - 2.11.02 If a robot, pilot, or co-pilot of a team is not ready to start, the heat will start without the team in question. - 2.11.03 The pilot and co-pilot must remain seated during the entire game in their designated seats provided by CRC Robotics, which are placed within the designated areas surrounding the playing field. - 2.11.04 Each person is responsible for taking all necessary precautions to ensure their own safety. - 2.11.05 Before the start of the heat, the referees will ask each team for their choice of one of the 3 custom power-up options.
+The blue team will make their choice without knowing the choice made by the yellow team, and vice-versa.
+The custom power-ups are team-specific, and not robot-specific.
+If one team cannot agree on a power-up, a random one will be set as their choice.

-2.9 Tournament Progress
+2.12 Tournament Progress

-- 2.9.01 The tournament consists of 5 stages: - a.
-Preliminary round: These heats are played on Thursday night and throughout the day on Friday by all teams.
+- 2.12.01 The tournament consists of 5 stages: - a.
+Preliminary Round: These heats are played on Thursday night and throughout the day on Friday by all teams.
 After all the preliminary heats have been completed, each robot will cast out their two lowest-scoring heats.
 Heats affected by an unsportsmanlike penalty cannot be cast out.
-The total of all other heats will be summed to determine each robot's final rank for the preliminary round.
-Depending on a team's rank, teams can advance directly to semi-finals or quarter-finals, or they will play in the knock-out rounds. - Knock-out rounds: These heats are played on Saturday morning by teams that did not directly advance to quarter-finals or semi-finals.
-These rounds provide teams with an opportunity to advance further in the tournament. - c.
-Quarter-finals: Top teams from the preliminary and knock-out rounds advance to this stage of the tournament. - d.
-Semi-finals: Top teams from the preliminary rounds and quarter-finals advance to this stage of the tournament. - e.
-Finals: Top teams from the semi-finals advance to this stage of the tournament. - 2.9.02 The schedule for the various rounds will be published at the beginning of the Competition.
+The total of all other heats will be summed to determine

+- each robot's final rank for the preliminary round.
+Depending on a team's rank, teams can advance directly to semi-finals or quarterfinals, or they will play in the knock-out round. - b.
+Knock-Out Round: These heats are played on Saturday morning by teams that did not directly advance to quarterfinals or semi-finals.
+This round provides teams with an opportunity to advance further in the tournament.
+The final score of all the heats played by a robot in the knock-out round will be added to determine its ranking in this round. - c.
+Quarterfinals: Top teams from the preliminary and knock-out rounds advance to this stage of the tournament.
+The final score of all the heats played by a robot in the quarterfinals will be added to determine its ranking in this round. - d.
+Semi-Finals: Top teams from the preliminary rounds and quarterfinals advance to this stage of the tournament.
+The final score of all the heats played by a robot in the semi-finals will be added to determine its ranking in this round. - e.
+Finals: Top teams from the semi-finals advance to this stage of the tournament.
+The final score of all the heats played by a robot in the finals will be added to determine its ranking in this round. - 2.12.02 The schedule for the various rounds will be published at the beginning of the Competition at robo-crc.ca/participant-portal/.